grahamshaw1972/a2000Serotina/buildInstructions/README.md

 ### 1. Solder the Diodes

-Solder Diodes D1 -> D105 to the front side of the PCB.
+Solder Diodes D1 -> D105 to the PCB.
 Ensure that the polarity of the Diodes is correct.
-The black ring on the diode should match up to the marking on the PCB silk screen.
+The black ring on the diode should match up to the white marking on the PCB silk screen.

 ![v1_4_withDiodes.JPG](v1_4_withDiodes.JPG)